 Yes, the Research and Employability Skills Training (REST) FLO site has topics on every aspect of candidature and numerous online options available within the topics.

 All scheduled workshops will be going ahead, in an online format.
-As of next week, all of our workshops will be made available either through Zoom or Collaborate, and everyone is welcome to attend.
-Please keep registering for workshops in Inspire as usual, and you will be provided with the Zoom or Collaborate details before the session.
+As of next week, all of our workshops will be made available either through Collaborate, Microsoft Teams or WebEx, and everyone is welcome to attend.
+Please keep registering for workshops in Inspire as usual, and you will be provided with the Collaborate, Microsoft Teams or WebEx details before the session.